Major in Political Science (B.A.)

 No more than 4 introductory courses may be counted toward the major.

 All transfer courses subject to advisor approval.
 Transfer courses may not be used to satisfy the following requirements: Tools of Political Analysis, Upper-Level Writing, or Team Learning.
 No more than 2 transfer courses may be used toward the Core Track.
 No more than 3 transfer courses may be used toward the major.
 Internships count as 1 course toward the major, even if students receive more than 4 credits in the internship toward general degree requirements.
 IR/PSC 397 (European Political Internship) is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
+Credit is not granted for online courses.

 Students who receive a grade of 4 or 5 on the AP exam in either American or Comparative Government will be granted 4 credits in the major.
 Students who take both exams are not eligible for additional credit.
 This credit is considered Elective, Introductory, and Transfer.